GC-HBOC/HerediVar/README.md

 Once your are done update your .env file with the new secret and restart the HerediVar Flask server.

-## TLS
+## Security
 HerediVar was set up such that it runs behind an http-server (like Apache or NGINX) in reverse proxy mode.
-Thus, HerediVar itself does not consider TLS and should only run on localhost without direct access to the public domain.
-TLS should be implemented in a production environment by the public facing http-server.
+Thus, HerediVar itself does not consider security protocols like TLS or CSP and should only run on localhost without direct access to the public domain.
+The security protocols should be implemented in a production environment by the public facing http-server.
+Cross site scripting (XSS) is handled natively by the HerediVar front- and back-end.

 ## Run tests
 HerediVar uses Playwright for testing.